mooni/mooni/README.md

 MooniWidget.open();
 ```

+An [example app](https://mooni-host-iframe.now.sh/) including Mooni widget have been published to let you try it.

+We also provided some [code examples](host-example) that includes Mooni widget.

 You can check [the package](packages/widget) to get full documentation.

-We provided some [example applications](host-example) that includes Mooni widget.

 ## Development